 A leaf blower extension for gutter cleaning is another popular way to clean gutters without a ladder.
 This is because if you get the leaf blower out to do yard work, it makes sense to clean the gutters at the same time.

-The leaf blower extension for gutter cleaning is also inexpensive, as it is really just an extension of plastic tubes with a curve at the end to reach into your gutters.
+The leaf blower extension for cleaning your gutters is also inexpensive, as it is really just an extension of plastic tubes with a curve at the end to reach into your gutters.

 When you attach it to a leaf blower, the leaf blower extension for gutter cleaning will simply blow whatever debris is in your gutter back onto the roof or to the ground below, making a big mess.
 Of course, whatever you blow onto the roof will just go back into your gutters.
 You will also notice it mainly works on dry debris, not wet leaves and gunk.